 Find Out About Us

-They then moved on to run a successful bed & breakfast in the heart of Whitwell, and now, at Ford Farm House, the Thorntons currently offer one-bedroom accommodation, with continental breakfast, as well as a self-catering cottage, ideal for two.
+They then moved on to run a successful guest house in the heart of Whitwell, and now, at Ford Farm House, although, sadly, Robin is no longer with us, Shirley continues to offer one-bedroom accommodation, with continental breakfast, as well as the self-catering cottage, ideal for two.

 We have lived on the Isle of Wight for quite a while and as a result we have got to know a lot of people who also reside here.
 Local communities are very active across the Island, and we often help out at our local village hall with other members of our community.
 Robin is somewhat of a history buff and has held talks for local residents about the local history of the area, and we’re happy to share this knowledge with guests too!
 We’ve also lent a hand at church fetes and other local events that often raise money for local causes and organisations.
 I have also spent around 14 years as a volunteer for the Island’s hospice, Earl Mountbatten, a place which provides essential care to people who are in need and have often spent many years contributing to local communities.
 Voluntary work has been a great way to give back to those in need within the community and to the people who work so hard to care for others. ~ Shirley Thornton.

 Brief History of Ford Farm